Here's a list of ideas we've come up with to reduce the amount of trash

 - Buy fresh local unpackaged fruits and vegetables from local markets, farmer's markets, or grow your own if you are able!
-Check out CISA- Community Involved in Sustainable Agriculture to learn about supporting your local farmers.
-413-665-7100 or toll free at 866-965-7100. www.buylocalfood.com.
+Check out CISA- Community Involved in Sustaining Agriculture to learn about supporting your local farmers.
+413-665-7100 or www.buylocalfood.org.
 Purchasing a 'farm share' which provides you with weekly farm food is often cheaper than buying fruits and veggies at the store.
-Contact the Northampton Recreation Department to get a community garden plot if you don't have land to garden at 413-587-1040.
+Community garden plots are available through the Northampton Recreation Department or Grow Food Northampton.

 - Avoid frozen or processed foods; packaging creates excess waste.

 - Cook at home when possible and buy unprocessed food in bulk.
 With the Pedal People Food Collective you can get staple goods in bulk and bring your own reusable containers instead of buying individual packaging.